DataMigrators/nextgen.mettleci.io/docs/patterns/testing-datastage-containers.md

 ![representation of a DataStage job showing CSV files being injected into source stages and an output stage referring to a CSV file which does not exist](./images/ds-test-case-simple2.png "test baseline screen capture")

-Containers (both local and shared) complicate this situation as stage names in DataStage are only unique within a given flow or container.
+Sub-flows (both local and shared) complicate this situation as stage names in DataStage are only unique within a given flow or container.

 Consider writing a test specification for the following flow, `ProcessAccounts`, which includes a shared container stage `ContainerC1` which is itself a reference to the shared container `scWriteAccounts`: